The Long Profile of a River

 Discharge = velocity x cross-sectional area

 Velocity also increases along the course of a river.
-Even though the descent in the upper courses is steeper the lower course has the greatest velocity.
-The reason for this is because velocity is affected by how much water is in contact with the bed and banks.
-The small channel in the upper course of the river means there is more friction which means the velocity slows.
+Even though the descent in the upper courses is steeper, the lower course has the greatest velocity.
+The reason for this is that velocity is influenced by the amount of water in contact with the bed and banks.
+The small channel in the upper course of the river means there is more friction, which means the velocity slows.

-In the lower course of the river, a lower proportion of water is in contact with the bed and banks so there is less friction meaning velocity is much higher.
-Again, the added water from the tributaries flowing into the river increases speed due to the additional discharge.
+In the lower course of the river, a lower proportion of water is in contact with the bed and banks, so there is less friction, meaning velocity is much higher.
+Again, the added water from the tributaries flowing into the river increases the speed due to the additional discharge.